xiix0/scam/README.md

-This is the first age that's paid much attention to the future, which is a little ironic since we may not have one.
+The difference between a Miracle and a Fact is exactly the difference between a mermaid and a seal.
-		-- Arthur Clarke
+		-- Mark Twain